MicrosoftDocs/Advertising-docs/BingAds/bulk-service/format-version.md

 ---
-title: "Format Version"
-ms.service: bing-ads-bulk-service
-ms.topic: "article"
-ms.date: 11/1/2017
+title: "Format Version Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
-dev_langs:
-  - csharp
+description: Describes the Format Version fields in a Bulk file.
 ---
-# Format Version
+# Format Version Record - Bulk
 Defines the format version of records in a bulk file.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File